Is a veterinary degree worth it?

 But earning a veterinarian degree takes substantial time, effort and money.
 Tuition isn’t cheap, sometimes costing as much as $160,000 per year.

-Is a vet degree worth it?
+Reasons a vet degree is worth it

 There’s no one-size-fits-all answer to whether a vet degree is worth it.
 Becoming a doctor of veterinary medicine can be a challenging and expensive undertaking.
 It takes four years of school, and acceptance to veterinary medicine programs is highly competitive because there are so few schools in the country.